Flight, fight, freeze or fawn.

-Abuse stimulants such as caffeine, chocolate, cocaine, cannabis etc.
+Abuse stimulants such as caffeine, chocolate, cocaine, cannabis, alcohol etc.

 When you’re in flight mode, your legs may be restless, continually moving legs or feet, continually cleaning, you’re tense, you feel trapped.

-As the reality your living becomes more unbearable, as you slowly lose control of your thoughts and emotions, we can try to gain control in other areas of our lives, to feel a sense of significance or control.
+As the reality of your living becomes more unbearable, as you slowly lose control of your thoughts and emotions, we can try to gain control in other areas of our lives to feel a sense of significance or control.
 Certainty and uncertainty are part of Tony Robbins basic human needs.

-We meet love and connection by caring for others, being close to, and communication with others, the narcissist meets it by using others, intimidating others.
+We meet love and connection by caring for others, being close to, and communicating with others.
+The narcissist meets it by using others, intimidating others.

-This is when we can unconsciously disconnect from what’s happening to us, to stop experiencing the pain,
+This is when we can unconsciously disconnect from what’s happening to us, stopping experiencing the pain,